scalecube/socketio/README.md

   Flag which defines if Linux native [epoll](https://en.wikipedia.org/wiki/Epoll) transport will be used if available.
 Default is `true`.

+- *httpCompressionEnabled*

+  Flag which defines if HTTP compression is enabled.
+Default is `false`.

+- *websocketCompressionEnabled*

+  Flag which defines if websocket compression is enabled.
+Default is `false`.

 ## Bugs and Feedback